MuellMark/Course-Scheduler/README.md

 Welcome!
 Course scheduling is laborious and subject to many fixed university requirements.
 However, there are enough changing factors to make it difficult to reuse schedules from prior years, making it cumbersome for department chairs.
 By documenting these course and faculty restrictions, a Python tool has already been created that takes in CSV files of said constraints and generates a linear program that runs through an existing tool for linear programming, PyGLPK, to schedule the courses.

-While some already use this tool, it is unintuitive and requires some programming knowledge to run.
+While some already use this tool, it is unintuitive and requires some programming knowledge.
 This computer science capstone project aims to create a user-friendly web-based version of the scheduler so that more departments can utilize it to schedule their courses.
 This site includes intuitive interfaces to create CSV files, run the software tool, and display the generated schedule.

 ## Demo
 ![5l89](https://github.com/MuellMark/Course-Scheduler/assets/88158644/8cba9212-9d7a-43ce-9181-92ec9a8ab7cd)

 The goal of the Southwestern University Course Scheduler was to make the course scheduling process as simple as possible.
 Therefore, the steps to accomplish this task are quite minimal.
-The user's requirements include creating and uploading the CSV files using the Python tool.
+The user's requirements include creating and uploading the CSV files using Python.
 The application will run PyGLPK, and the resulting course schedule will be outputted for the user to download.
 Follow the steps below to do this.

 ![Untitled video - Made with Clipchamp](https://github.com/MuellMark/Course-Scheduler/assets/88158644/b6be537d-a3d6-4e77-a2c4-d1236f0d9019)